 You will also need to consider the cost of having a furnace humidifier installed by a professional.
 It is definitely not a cheap option, and the ongoing maintenance can hurt your back pocket.

-Warm mist humidifiers work by heating water into steam.
+Steam vaporizers or warm mist humidifiers work by heating water into steam.
 The entire process is not only very inefficient, but it can also be unsafe for children.

-Our top product recommendation, the Levoit LV600HH is a hybrid model that can produce warm and cool mist at levels that can be easily adjusted, giving you the best of both worlds if you desire a warm mist model.
+Our top product recommendation, the Levoit LV600HH is a hybrid ultrasonic model that can produce warm and cool mist at levels that can be easily adjusted, giving you the best of both worlds if you desire a safe warm mist model.

 Choosing Your Humidifier Based on Room Size